sebw/blog-old.wains.be/index.md

 ## About me
 I like building simple, powerful, resilient, secure and automated infrastructures.
 Preferably based on open tools and protocols.
 Privacy is a main concern.

-When I'm not on a computer, I travel, hike, camp and take photos.
+When I'm not busy on a computer, I travel, hike, camp and take photos.

 I work in Brussels, Belgium.